-If you, or a member of your household, is disabled or has any special requirements that may affect your/their ability to cope in an emergency, follow these steps to get ready.
+If you, or a member of your household, has a disability or any special requirements that may affect your/their ability to cope in an emergency, follow these steps to get ready.

 In an emergency, civil defence and emergency services will be busy helping the people who need them most.
 It’s up to you to ensure you get ready and that may mean having medical supplies or backup power systems, or doing whatever you need to get you through for three days or more.